8cylinder/kompressor/README.md

 will be put in a subdir called "kompressor" in the same dir as the source file.
 It will be created if it doesn't exist.

-Supported formats: png, jpeg, webp.
+Supported formats: png, jpeg, webp and avif.

 **Basic usage** — compress single or multiple images.
 This will create the `kompressor` dir and put the compressed image in it.